 Anna nodded.
 She had gotten pretty much the same estimate through Tiara as she’d listened.

 The “museum area” was not large or well stocked.
 It was a long hall twice as wide as normal halls.
 On one side behind glass were artifacts from homes and several dummies dressed in traditional clothing and uniforms.
-On the wall were old photographs.
+On the opposite wall were old photographs.
 There were also portraits of military men and a fine display of weapons leaning heavily toward antique swords, knives, and firearms.

 The doorway to the outside let them into a large rectangular park area.
 It was actually inside a three-story tall building which was the Khyber Agency fort.
 It surrounded the park on all sides and was the size and length of a football playing field.